dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 Each browser screen (browser tab or iframe) that is connected to a Blazor Server app uses a SignalR connection.
 This is yet another important distinction compared to typical server-rendered apps.
 In a server-rendered app, opening the same app in multiple browser screens typically doesn't translate into additional resource demands on the server.
 In a Blazor Server app, each browser screen requires a separate circuit and separate instances of component state to be managed by the server.

 Blazor considers closing a browser tab or navigating to an external URL a *graceful* termination.
 In the event of a graceful termination, the circuit and associated resources are immediately released.
 A client may also disconnect non-gracefully, for instance due to a network interruption.
 Blazor Server stores disconnected circuits for a configurable interval to allow the client to reconnect.
-For more information, see [Reconnection to the same server](xref:blazor/hosting-model-configuration#reconnection-to-the-same-server).

 ### UI Latency